Updated: September 8, 2022

 An urn is a container that holds cremated remains.
 They come in many different materials at various costs, some as low as $100.

 Although the casket may be a major expense, the number of services/ceremonies affects the cost.
 Expenses usually include rental fees for each facility you are using, costs of all the necessary staff and equipment, and transporting your loved one’s remains.
-The average fee is $350 per transport, plus a rental fee of $350 if you want to use a hearse in the procession
+The average fee is $325-350 per transport, plus a rental fee of $350 if you want to use a hearse in the procession.
+The cost of a vehicle, such as a limo, to transport family members averages $150.

 There are many costs associated with burial or interment as well.
 Unlike funeral homes, cemeteries are not bound by the Funeral Rule.